aaronplayz-sys/aaronplayz-sys.github.io/_projects/FrontierBizDocs.md

 And now it's an issue.
 Too many channels is the discord server, making it feel crowded.

-Took almost 2 years in the making all of these guides filled with information with suggestions, aimed to aid both new players and veterans of titianfall 2.
+Took almost 2 years in the making all of these guides filled with information with suggestions, aimed to aid both new players and veterans of TitanFall 2.
 Though I was the [only editor], and the only one who saw it that way.

 ## Took matters into my own hands

 Knowing how I made personal website all by myself, I said screw their opinions do it myself show it off to them when it is done.

+## October Update

+I have spoken to Jackson, it has been agreed together that a website is way better for both readability and preservation.
+Once all information regard to the guides are complete many discord channels will be archived any only visible to anyone with the author role.

+It also turned out that others in our community (full disclosure I am considered as a co-owner) wanted an alternative way to read our work.
+Instead of this being a little rebel project, its completion is now a community milestone.

 ## Progress